Palneni Chushki sas Sirene

 - 01

-Preheat the oven to 400°F. In a 9x13-inch baking dish, whisk together the crushed tomatoes, olive oil, sliced garlic, sugar, salt, and dried savory, spreading the sauce evenly across the bottom.
+In a 9x13-inch baking dish, whisk together the crushed tomatoes, olive oil, sliced garlic, sugar, salt, and savory.
+Spread it out evenly.
+Baking the peppers directly in the sauce keeps them from scorching and yields an incredible pan juice.

 - 02